 - A site that is selling must look and feel dynamic, to encourage visitors to act.

 - If you aim to capture names and details of potential customers, offer an incentive to register.
-For example, a regular newsletter or a members' discount.
+For example, a regular newsletter, customer offers or a members' discount.

 Make sure your website is integrated with your traditional marketing activities